cocotb/cocotb/docs/source/timing_model.rst

 This is the phase where the :class:`.ValueChange`, :class:`.RisingEdge`, or :class:`.FallingEdge` triggers will return.
-The signal or variable given to the trigger will have changed value, but no sympathetic HDL will have executed and "downstream" signals and variables will not have updated values.
+The signal or variable given to the trigger will have changed value, but no HDL that reacts to that value change will have executed;
+meaning "downstream" signals and variables will not have updated values.
 In this phase, users can read and write values on any signal or variable.
 After control returns to the simulator, it will re-enter the :ref:`evaluation` phase.

-There are 0 or more these phases in a time step and they are not distinguishable.
+There are 0 or more of these phases in a time step and they are not distinguishable from cocotb.
 There is no way to jump to any particular one of these phases in a time step.

 Users can :keyword:`await` the following triggers in this phase: